Flint

 Result: Faster completion, fewer drop‑offs, and higher first‑session confidence in testing.

 Flint is a friendly go-to wallet for DeFi and NFTs.
-Before I was brought in to redesign the platform, users faced immediate friction: too many wallet options, unclear guidance, technical jargon, and inconsistent UI, leading to hesitation and setup drop-off.
+My role was to redesign the onboarding experience so that first-time users could set up their wallets quickly and confident doing it.
+Before the redesign, beta users faced immediate friction: overwhelming options, excessive technical jargon, and inconsistent UI, leading to hesitation and high drop-off.